NEW INTERNATIONAL WHISKY GUIDE 2017 WILL CHANGE THE WAY YOU SEE WHISKY

 About the International Whisky Competition™

-the judges on its tasting panel are presented with one whisky at a time, to ensure each whisky gets the proper attention.
-It is the only competition in the spirits world to deliver unique medals designed to promote each of the winning whiskies.
+The International Whisky Competition brings whiskies from around the world to be blind tasted and rated by a professional tasting panel using the most comprehensive tasting method available with 15 different criteria.
+These criteria are required to produce the tasting notes as well as aroma and flavor profiles for the International Whisky Guide.
+Unlike other competitions, the judges on its tasting panel are presented with one whisky at a time, to ensure each whisky gets the proper attention.
+It’s the only such competition in the spirits world to deliver unique medals designed to promote each of the winning whiskies.
 Only 3 medals (Gold, Silver & Bronze) are awarded per category.
-The Whisky of the Year (highest score during the competition) gets rewarded with the Golden Barrel Trophy, currently held by Diageo at The Archive in Scotland for last year’s John Walker & Sons King George V.
+The Whisky of the Year (highest score during the competition) gets rewarded with the Golden Barrel Trophy, currently held by LVMH at Glenmorangie Distillery in Scotland for last year’s Glenmorangie Signet which scored an impressive 97 points.

 For more information about the International Whisky Guide and the International Whisky Competition, please visit whiskycompetition.com or contact Sylvain Allard, Managing Director, at email@example.com